Skip to content

 Check Credit Logic (instead of 220 lines of code)

-on Placing Orders, Check Credit
+On Placing Orders, Check Credit

 1. The Customer's balance is less than the credit limit